Franz Müntefering: Political positions

 In 2004, Müntefering demanded that his party take a critical position towards certain practices of private equity firms.
 In a speech in November 2004, he first associated private financial investors with locusts:

 We must help companies acting in the interest of their future and the future of their employees against irresponsible locust swarms, who measure success in quarterly intervals, suck off substance and let companies die once they have eaten them bare...

 This metaphor was repeated several times by both official pamphlets of the SPD and by German media, including by Müntefering himself in an April 2005 speech that criticized the market economy of Germany and proposed more state involvement to promote economic justice.

 Originally, none of the companies were named specifically.
 Müntefering subsequently published a "locust list" of companies, which he circulated within the SPD.
-The online news magazine stern.de also published an article with a list of companies, namely Apax, BC Partners, Carlyle Group, Advent International, Permira, Blackstone Group, CVC Capital Partners, Saban Capital Group, KKR, WCM, and Goldman Sachs.
-This began a debate which dominated the national news, being the subject of front-page articles and covered on the main television news broadcasts nearly every day.
+The online news magazine stern.de also published an article with a list of companies, namely Apax, BC Partners, Carlyle Group, Advent International, Permira, Blackstone Group, CVC Capital Partners, Saban Capital Group, KKR, WCM AG, and Goldman Sachs.
+This began a debate which dominated the national news, the front page, and the main television news broadcasts nearly daily.
 Müntefering's suggestions were criticized by employers and many economists, including former US Secretary of Treasury John W. Snow: "I do not think in these terms".
 The stock exchange of Düsseldorf made Locust the "faux-pas word" of 2005.